 Monitoring user access in real-time is essential for keeping your Amazon Web Services account safe.
 With the Cloud Conformity RTMA logon monitoring that detects authentication requests made from non-authorized IP addresses you will gain real-time visibility into your AWS account login activity and help you respond fast to any unauthorized access session that could represent a threat to your AWS account.

 To reduce exposure to this type of security issue, you can make use of a VPN connection by linking your AWS Virtual Private Cloud (VPC) to a remote network or individual machine or utilize the AWS Direct Connect service which makes it easy to establish a dedicated network connection from your individual user machines or organization network to your AWS VPC.
 You can also combine the connection created with Direct Connect with an AWS hardware VPN connection in order to create an IPsec-encrypted tunnel.
 If AWS Direct Connect or VPN connections are in use, the AWS users can access the organization resources only from an internal network to prevent all unauthorized access.
 Also, since most organizations disable internal and VPN network access when an employee or independent contractor exits, the access to the AWS environment for these users is automatically canceled.

-Cloud Conformity RTMA enforces secure access to your AWS account by providing this real-time detection rule, responsible for sending notifications to you and your recipients in the event of an authentication from a blacklisted IP address or IP range, alert notifications that could help mitigate several types of risks such as data theft, hacking, corporate espionage, several kinds of attacks or even a former employee from your organization with malicious intentions.
+Cloud Conformity RTMA enforces secure access to your AWS account by providing this real-time detection rule.
+This rule is responsible for sending notifications to you and your recipients in the event of an authentication from a blocklisted IP address.
+These alert notifications could help mitigate several types of risks, such as data theft, hacking, corporate espionage, as well as several other kinds of attacks, or even a former employee from your organisation acting with malicious intentions.